mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 (The last step, courtesy of [Realm](https://github.com/realm/realm-cocoa/), is required for working around an [iOS App Store bug](http://www.openradar.me/radar?id=6409498411401216) when archiving universal binaries.)

-##### Nightly builds
+##### Snapshot builds

-A nightly build of the dynamic framework, based on the master branch, is available for download [here](https://mapbox.s3.amazonaws.com/mapbox-gl-native/ios/builds/mapbox-ios-sdk-nightly-dynamic.zip).
+A snapshot build of the dynamic framework, based on the latest commit to the master branch, is available for download [here](https://mapbox.s3.amazonaws.com/mapbox-gl-native/ios/builds/mapbox-ios-sdk-snapshot-dynamic.zip).

 #### Static framework